BSc Biotechnology Syllabus & Subjects 2025

 BSc Biotechnology Syllabus and Subjects

-BSc Biotechnology syllabus and subjects are designed to give students a thorough understanding of cellular and biomolecular information and processes.
-Biological Chemistry, Microbiology, Molecular Biology, Genetics, Analytical Techniques, Bioinformatics, Computer Programming, and other BSc Biotechnology subjects assist students in developing a solid understanding of biology and technology.
-The BSc Biotechnology subject's main objective is to provide students with advanced biological process knowledge that they can apply in the workplace and in other situations.
+Biological Chemistry, Microbiology, Molecular Biology, Genetics, Analytical Techniques, Bioinformatics, Computer Programming, and other BSc Biotechnology subjects help students in developing a solid understanding of biology and technology.
+The BSc Biotechnology subject's main objective is to provide students with advanced biological process knowledge to apply in the workplace and other situations.

 The BSc Biotechnology syllabus covers the following core subjects: